 |Field Trip (May 13)||R 1500||R 1200||R 300||R 300|

 Prof. Dr. habil.
-Christian Wolkersdorfer has 25 years of professional experience.
-He is a mining and geothermal hydrogeologist specialized on mine water tracer tests, mine water geochemistry and remediation.
-Christian Wolkersdorfer currently holds two research chairs in South Africa and Finland: South African Research Chair for Acid Mine Drainage Treatment at Tshwane University of Technology in Pretoria and Finnish Distinguished Professor for Mine Water Management at Lappeenranta University of Technology in Mikkeli.
-He has been teaching hydrogeology, mining hydrology, and tracer hydrology at Ludwig-Maximilians-Universität Munich und Bergakademie Freiberg, Germany and within the AEG master course of Tübingen University.
+Christian Wolkersdorfer is a member of the Academy of Sciences South Africa (ASSAf) and has 32 years of professional experience.
+He is a mining and geothermal hydrogeologist specialising in mine water tracer tests, mine water geochemistry and remediation.
+Christian Wolkersdorfer currently holds the South African Research Chair for Acid Mine Drainage Treatment at the Tshwane University of Technology in Pretoria.
+He has taught hydrogeology, mining hydrology, and tracer hydrology at Ludwig-Maximilians-Universität Munich, at Bergakademie Freiberg, Germany and within the AEG master course of Tübingen University.
 He held the Industrial Research Chair in Mine Water Remediation & Management at Cape Breton University, Nova Scotia, Canada.
-He received his Master’s Degree and Ph.D. from Clausthal University, Germany and habilitated at Bergakademie Freiberg, Germany.
-A world leader in mine water remediation and management projects, Dr. Wolkersdorfer has conducted and initiated several projects related to mine water and hydrogeology in Canada, Germany, Austria, Slovenia, Brazil, the United Kingdom, South Africa, Finland and Turkey.
-Dr. Wolkersdorfer is also the Technical Editor for the Journal “Mine Water and the Environment” as well as the Secretary General of the International Mine Water Association (IMWA), the Industry-Academia coordinator for the Mine Water Division of WISA (Water Institute of Southern Africa) and he is a member of the Global Alliance.
-He published more than 150 papers and book chapters realting to mining, mine water and hydrogeology.
+He received his Master’s Degree and PhD from Clausthal University, Germany and habilitated at Bergakademie Freiberg, Germany.
+A world leader in mine water remediation and management projects, Prof Wolkersdorfer has conducted and initiated several projects related to mine water and hydrogeology in Canada, Germany, Austria, Slovenia, Brazil, the United Kingdom, South Africa, Finland and Turkey.
+Prof Wolkersdorfer is also the Technical Editor for the Journal “Mine Water and the Environment” as well as the President of the International Mine Water Association (IMWA), the Industry-Academia coordinator for the Mine Water Division of WISA (Water Institute of Southern Africa) and he is a member of the Global Alliance.
+He published or edited more than 230 papers and book chapters relating to mining, mine water and hydrogeology.